The Complete Guide to Taro Milk Tea and Why It’s So Popular

 - Global Presence -120+ outlets in Thailand, a household name

-- Mission – Bring Authentic Thai bubble tea flavors to India
+- Mission – Bring Authentic Thai bubble tea flavours to India

 - Franchise Cost – ₹25 lakhs

-Recognized as India’s first multi-award-winning bubble tea franchise, with honors from ET Hospitality World, Restaurant Awards, and Food Connoisseurs India Awards.
+Recognised as India’s first multi-award-winning bubble tea franchise, with honours from ET Hospitality World, Restaurant Awards, and Food Connoisseurs India Awards.

 - ET Hospitality World Restaurants & Nightlife Awards 2024 – Awarded “Cafe Chain of the Year – South” for innovation, consistency, and strong regional presence.